The DMin Project

 - See that the candidate confines the written project document to the appropriate length.

 - Inform the administrative assistant for learning when the project is ready for final assessment.

 The responsibilities of the DMIN student are the following:

 - Enroll in GSEM790 and prepare an acceptable proposal in that class.

-- Contact the prospective advisor, secure his/her approval of the research topic and willingness to serve as advisor, and make arrangements for the DMin Director to appoint the advisor and second reader.
+- Contact the prospective advisor, secure his/her approval of the research topic and willingness to serve as advisor, and inform the project coach.

 - Refine the proposal as needed and present a copy to the DMin Project Coach.